EffiSciencesResearch/hackathon42/README.md

 Any neural network interpretability techniques used to understand neural network computation will be highly valued.
 If your solution is generic, and works across datasets, it will be valued by the jury prize.

+Involvement and ideas proposed during the conferences and workshops will also be a criterion.

 ## The two phases of the hackathon